tjvsx/namebase-marketplace/README.md

 python3 update_prices.py
 ```

-- To batch add dLinks, paste names list under "label" column and run:
+- To batch add dLinks, paste names list under "label" column, input your desired url and title into the add_dlinks.py script, and run:
 ```
 python3 add_dlinks.py
 ```

 - Once you add dLinks, you will need to publish the page for it to be public.
-To publish a page, run:
+To publish a page, edit the publish_dlinks address and run:
 ```
 python3 publish_dlinks.py
 ```